seungguini/youcos/README.md

 - maximum number of videos to scrape
 - maximum number of comments to scrape
 - method to skip video authentication
+### Deployment
+- use Sphynx to build documentation

 # Credits
 - Year: 2021